Cà Mau (city)

 Cà Mau is a former city in southern Vietnam.
-It is the capital of Cà Mau province, a province in the Mekong Delta region, in the southernmost part of Vietnam's inland territory (mainland).
-The city is characterised by its system of transport canals, and most goods are transported there by boats and barges.
+It was the capital of Cà Mau province, a province in the Mekong Delta region, in the southernmost part of Vietnam's inland territory (mainland).
+The city was characterised by its system of transport canals, and most goods are transported there by boats and barges.

 The population is approximately 226,372 as of 2019.
 Cà Mau is accessible by road (360 km south-west of Ho Chi Minh City) via National Route 1 or by air (Cà Mau Airport).
-The city is administratively subdivided into eight urban phường (ward) and seven rural xã (commune).
+The city was administratively subdivided into eight urban phường (ward) and seven rural xã (commune).

 Economy

 Cà Mau is Vietnam's biggest exporter of shrimp and prawns.
 In 2005, Cà Mau province alone exported about $500 million of shrimp and prawns.
 A large petroleum project under construction, the Cà Mau Gas-Power-Fertilizer Complex, is valued at $1.4 billion.
 It includes: